Blueprint Components and Configuration

 Article summary

-Blueprint and Copilot Now Available in Private Preview
+Blueprint and Copilot Now Available in private preview!

 We are excited to announce that our new Copilot and Blueprint features are now available to a select group of beta customers!
 This exclusive opportunity allows you to explore and test the latest capabilities of Blueprint before its official release.